thusoy/pwm-server/README.md

 pwm-server
 ==========

-A lightweight backend for pwm you can host yourself.
+A lightweight backend for [pwm] you can host yourself.

+## NOTE

+**This is a work in progress.
+If you think it looks interesting, file an issue or send a PR!**

 Host it